-In late June or July 2020, we expect to announce data from our Phase 1 trial for BNT 162.
+In late June or July 2020, we expect to announce data from our Phase 1 trial for BNT162.
+We and Pfizer intend to announce data regarding the ongoing Phase 1 trial for BNT162 in mid-July 2020.
 We cannot guarantee that the results from this subsequent data announcement will be in line with the data we expect to release in late June or July 2020.
 In addition, the total number of patients evaluated and to be evaluated is small and may not be indicative of the safety of BNT162 in a larger patient population.
 For example, the samples of convalescent sera, or blood samples from people who have recovered from COVID-19, used to benchmark the level of antibodies produced by subjects receiving BNT162 in clinical studies, have been taken from a small number of people and may not be representative of the antibody levels in a broader population of people who have recovered from COVID-19.
 Future results in clinical studies of BNT162 may not be as positive when compared to the antibody levels in other samples of convalescent sera.